tastejs/todomvc/browser-tests/README.md

 	mocha allTests.js  --reporter spec

 Note that `--reporter spec` uses the mocha 'spec' reporter, which is quite informative.
-You can of course specify any other reported.
+You can of course specify any other reporter.

 In order to run tests for a single TodoMVC implementation, supply a framework argument as follows:

 	mocha allTests.js  --reporter spec --framework=angularjs

-In order to run a specific test, using the mocha 'grep' function.
+In order to run a specific test, use the mocha 'grep' function.
 For example:

 	$ mocha allTests.js --reporter spec --framework=jquery \
 		--grep 'should trim entered text'